scott-baxter/sisense-api-client-csharp/README.md

   - RestartElastiCubeServerAsync(server, cubeName) - Restarts the ElastiCube Server.
   - StartBuildElastiCubeServerAsync(server, cubeName, buildType) - Starts the build process for an ElastiCube.
   - StopBuildElastiCubeServerAsync(server, cubeName) - Stops the build process for an ElastiCube.

+###### JAQL ######
+- RunAsync(jaqlQuery, cancellationToken) - Runs a JAQL Query and returns the result as a string.
+- RunAsync(jaqlQuery) - Runs a JAQL Query and returns the result as a string.
+- RunAsync<T>(jaqlQuery, cancellationToken) - Runs a JAQL Query and returns the result as an object of the specified type.
+- RunAsync<T>(jaqlQuery) - Runs a JAQL Query and returns the result as an object of the specified type.

 <h1>Bugs or questions?</h1>